 In Memory Of . . .

-Sean began his career with the Washington State Patrol as a trooper cadet on July 15, 1998.
-He graduated with the 82nd Trooper Basic Training Class on March 1, 1999, and was assigned to Marysville.
-On May 1, 2012, he was assigned as a motorcycle officer, remaining in Marysville.
+He began his career with the Washington State Patrol on July 9, 1998, as a Trooper Cadet assigned to the Training Division.
+He graduated with the 82nd Trooper Basic Training Class and was commissioned on March 1, 1999, assigned to Burlington.

 Line of Duty Death ― Summary of Events